Skip to content

 Assignment grade — the average of all emoji values applied to that submission.

-Module grade — the average of all assignment grades within the module.
-If drop lowest is enabled for the module, the single lowest assignment grade is excluded from the average.
+Repository grade — the average of all assignment grades within the repository.
+If drop lowest is enabled for the repository, the single lowest assignment grade is excluded from the average.

-Final grade — the average of all module grades.
-Each module contributes equally unless you configure weights in Settings > Grades.
+Final grade — the average of all repository grades.
+Each repository contributes equally unless you configure weights in Settings > Grades.

 Map numeric ranges to letter grades in Settings > Grades (for example, 90–100 = A, 80–89 = B).
 Once configured, letter grades appear alongside numeric grades in the gradebook.